miroleon/gradient_hdr_freebie/README.md

 # Gradient HDR Pack Freebee

 Welcome to the **Gradient HDR Freebie Pack**!
 This repository provides a glimpse into the full [Gradient HDR Pack](https://link-to-gumroad-product) available on Gumroad.
-Here, you'll find two selected HDRs used in my own artworks, perfect for stylized renderings.
+Here, you'll find two selected HDRs used in my own artworks, perfect for stylised renderings.

 ## About The HDRs

-The .hdr files in this pack are in varying resolutions, ensuring compatibility with a wide range of 3D applications.
+The .hdr files in this pack are in varying resolutions and are compatible with a wide range of 3D applications.
 They're especially effective when used with reflective, chrome-like materials.

 ## Usage